-All abstracts (excluding tables and figures) accepted for presentation will be viewable in the mobile app.
+All abstracts (excluding tables and figures) accepted for presentation will be viewable in the online program guide.
 Full abstracts will be made available on the Midwest SPR website.

 Attendance at the Midwest SPR Scientific Meeting

-All presenters of accepted abstracts, either for platform or poster presentations, must register to attend the meeting.
-If the presenting author is unable to attend, another co-author named in the abstract may be designated to present, provided the change is communicated to Midwest SPR by Oct.
-1, 2021.
+If the presenting author is unable to participate, another co-author named in the abstract may be designated to present, provided the change is communicated to Midwest SPR by September 23, 2021.